Divisibility of binomial coefficients and generation of alternating groups: Introduction

 \subsection{Motivations and related questions}

 Question~\ref{que:MainQBinom} fits into a line of inquiry going back to \cite{Kummer:1852} on the distribution of binomial coefficients that are divisible by a given prime.
 The remaining conditions and questions arose from our work and that of others on generation of finite simple groups.
 Recall that the Classification of Finite Simple Groups tells us that every simple group is isomorphic to one of the following: an alternating group $A_{n}$ with $n\geq5$, a cyclic group of prime order, a group of Lie type, or one of twenty six sporadic groups.
-Conditions analogous to Conditions~(\ref{enu:UnivGenCond})--(\ref{enu:LastCond}) are known or conjectured for sporadic and Lie type groups.
+Conditions analogous to Conditions~(\ref{enu:UnivGenCond})\textendash (\ref{enu:LastCond}) are known or conjectured for sporadic and Lie type groups.

 We ourselves became interested in these problems via Question~\ref{que:MainQUnivGen}.
-In \cite{Shareshian/Woodroofe:2014UNP}, we define a group $G$ to be \emph{universally $(p,r)$-generated} if $G=\left\langle P,R\right\rangle $ for any Sylow $p$-subgroup $P$ and Sylow $r$-subgroup $R$.
+In \cite{Shareshian/Woodroofe:2016}, we define a group $G$ to be \emph{universally $(p,r)$-generated} if $G=\left\langle P,R\right\rangle $ for any Sylow $p$-subgroup $P$ and Sylow $r$-subgroup $R$.
 (Compare with Condition~(\ref{enu:UnivGenCond}')!)
-We say $G$ is \emph{universally $(2,*)$-generated }if there is some prime $p$ such that $G$ is universally $(2,p)$-generated.\emph{ }We showed the following. \begin{thm}[Shareshian and Woodroofe \cite{Shareshian/Woodroofe:2014UNP}] If $G$ is a finite simple group that is abelian, of Lie type, or sporadic, then $G$ is universally $(2,*)$-generated. \end{thm} We used Theorem~\ref{thm:NonaltGroupsUnivgen}, along with fixed-point theorems of Smith \cite{Smith:1941} and of Oliver \cite{Oliver:1975}, to show that the order complex of the coset poset of any finite group is non-contractible.
+We say $G$ is \emph{universally $(2,*)$-generated }if there is some prime $p$ such that $G$ is universally $(2,p)$-generated.\emph{ }We showed the following. \begin{thm}[Shareshian and Woodroofe \cite{Shareshian/Woodroofe:2016}] If $G$ is a finite simple group that is abelian, of Lie type, or sporadic, then $G$ is universally $(2,*)$-generated. \end{thm}

+We used Theorem~\ref{thm:NonaltGroupsUnivgen}, along with fixed-point theorems of Smith \cite{Smith:1941} and of Oliver \cite{Oliver:1975}, to show that the order complex of the coset poset of any finite group is non-contractible.

-In light of Theorem~\ref{thm:NonaltGroupsUnivgen}, it is natural to ask whether $A_{n}$ is universally $(2,*)$-generated for every $n$ -- that is, whether every $n$ satisfies Condition~(\ref{enu:UnivGenCond}) with $2$.
+In light of Theorem~\ref{thm:NonaltGroupsUnivgen}, it is natural to ask whether $A_{n}$ is universally $(2,*)$-generated for every $n$ \textendash{} that is, whether every $n$ satisfies Condition~(\ref{enu:UnivGenCond}) with $2$.
 This is not the case.
 The first failure of universal $(2,*)$-generation is at $n=7$.
 It may be easier to understand the second failure, at $15$, since $n=15$ does not even satisfy Condition~(\ref{enu:BinomCond}) with $2$.
 Question~\ref{que:MainQUnivGen} naturally suggests itself.
-We will further discuss the case $p=2$ below in Section~\ref{sub:p=00003D2}.
+We will further discuss the case $p=2$ below in Section~\ref{subsec:p=00003D2}.